sci-42ver/SDF_exercise_solution/README.md

 - 3.22-b
   > on different terminals.
   beyond programming basic strategies.
-## related with compiler
-- better to do with some basic compiler backgrounds which includes type-inference
-  - 4.14
-    > make it *as general as you can*
-    - I even didn't know what to do for that "general case", more specifically I didn't know what problems will have for "procedures passed as arguments and returned as values" when we assume all procedures with generic arguments ~~(so "free variables" are )~~.
-### partially done exercises
-- related with 4.14
-  - 4.16
 ## related with *complexity analysis* (TODO after CRLS.
 Others: search CRLS here.)
 - 3.6-c
 ## ~~unrelated with programming strategies since my goal is "A strong understanding of programming" said in mit_6-046j_2005~~